 - Keeps for a long time so you can actually make a huge batch if you like it.

 I love a good face mask.
 Do you?
-There are some amazing face masks in my eBook so check that out if you haven’t already.
 Here is a recipe for one that is particularly good for acne prone skin.
 This one is a non-coconut oil recipe.
 I have to mix it up a little!

 Acne Face Mask

 - 1 tablespoon old fashioned rolled oats (these are the ones I use)

 - Apply to the skin, making sure the mixture is thick enough to stay on the blemished areas.
 If necessary add a little more oatmeal to thicken the mask.